Skip to content

 What an iCal is

-In practice, a typical OTA portal iCal includes:
+A typical OTA portal iCal includes:

 • Unique reservation identifier (UID).